 K-12 Educational Leadership: Doctor of Education (Ed.D.)

-The School of Education's Hybrid Ed.D. in K-12 Leadership prepares educational leaders for advanced administrative practice at the school or district level.
+The School of Education's Hybrid Ed.D. with emphasis in K-12 Leadership prepares educational leaders for advanced administrative practice at the school or district level.
 Our curriculum combines both online and traditional coursework and is rooted in robust research on effective leadership practice.
 Ed.D. candidates receive advanced skill development in applied leadership and applied research.
 The three-year, 57-credit cohort program requires six problem-based weekend seminars each semester to prepare candidates for change leadership.
 All learning in the program uses practice-based application of state-of-the-art research on school transformation.
 The program requires an applied dissertation-in-practice in which candidates will engage in planning, implementing, assessing and revising a three-year organizational improvement project.
 Candidates must receive permission from the appropriate officials to engage in the intensive project.

 Applicants to the program must meet these requirements:

 - Hold a completed master's or specialist degree from a regionally accredited institution of higher education

 - Hold current employment as a school or district level administrator

 - Minimum three years full-time experience working as a licensed administrator